 A purchase power agreement with Linn County Solid Waste Agency was finalized to purchase the entire output from a landfill gas-to-energy system.
 The 1.6 megawatts of electricity is produced when the system collects methane created by decomposing trash at its landfill site and uses it to power an internal combustion engine that drives a generator to produce electricity.

-Wind and Hydro rescoures include power purchase agreements with wind centers located near Greeley, Colo, Garner, Hawkeye, Grand Junction, and Mechanicsville.
+Wind and Hydro rescoures include power purchase agreements with wind centers located near Greeley, Colo, Garner, Hawkeye, Grand Junction, Mechanicsville and Audubon.
 CIPCO also purchases small amounts from hydroelectric systems and capacity and interchange energy from other utilitites.

-CIPCO completed construction on a 5.5 MW utility scale solar project in 2016.
+CIPCO completed construction on a over 6 MW utility scale solar project in 2016-2017.
 Solar energy provides an abundant supply of emission and carbon-free electricity.
-These solar farms are located on five member sites; Osceola, Pella, Marshalltown, Urbana and Wilton, IA.
+These solar farms are located on five member sites; Osceola, Pella, Marshalltown, Urbana, Wilton and Corning, IA.

 CIPCO is also organized as a non-profit Cooperative created for the purpose of generating and transmitting electricity to its member-owners like us.